Saergit/sandbox/README.txt

 // or
 > py -m pip install Flask

-Once flask is installed, navigate to the sandbox/ folder and run flask.
+Once flask is installed, navigate to the sandbox/ folder, set needed environment variables and run flask.
+> set FLASK_ENV=development
+> set FLASK_APP=app.py
 > flask run

 Now go to the internet browser and start using the API by localhost.